-UW/VTAE Uniform Policy Statement on Credit Transfer
+UW/WTCS Uniform Policy Statement on Credit Transfer

-Students enrolled in the Wisconsin VTAE System who wish to continue their education in the UW may be eligible to transfer credits toward their associate degree in the following ways:
+Students enrolled in the Wisconsin Technical College System (WTCS) who wish to continue their education in the UW may be eligible to transfer credits toward their associate degree in the following ways:

-- Students enrolled in the college parallel program at Madison Area Technical College, Milwaukee Area Technical College, or Nicolet Area Technical College may be eligible to transfer up to 72 credits - Students who have successfully completed an Associate of Applied Science Degree in the Wisconsin VTAE System may be eligible to transfer up to 15 credits of General Education course work.

-Students transferring from the Wisconsin VT AE System may be eligible for credit by earning appropriate scores on national standardized examinations (e.g. College Level Examination Program) or examinations developed by the UW Centers
+- Students enrolled in the college parallel program at Madison Area Technical College, Milwaukee Area Technical College, or Nicolet Area Technical College may be eligible to transfer up to 72 credits. - Students who have successfully completed a WTCS Associate of Applied Science Degree may be eligible to transfer up to 15 credits of General Education course work. - Students transferring from the WTCS may be eligible for credit by earning appropriate scores on national standardized examinations (e.g. College Level Examination Program) or examinations developed by the UW Centers.

-For more information about these transfer opportunilies, students should consult with their VTAE advisors or the Student Services Office at a UW Centers campus.
+For more information about these transfer opportunities, students should consult with their WTCS advisors or the student services office at a UW Centers campus.